One-step generative models

 Same stop-gradient and EMA trick as consistency models. $\theta^-$ is used for both the inner and outer jump on the target side.

 The limitation it inherits from consistency models: the training target is still self-referential. $G_{\theta^-}$ is the network evaluated at a slightly lagged version of itself.
 There is no ground-truth two-time map that exists independently of the network; the only supervision comes from the model agreeing with itself across different decompositions.
 This makes training more stable than consistency models (because the semigroup structure is richer), but the fundamental self-referential nature remains.
-CTM also required adversarial training as a core component to reach its best numbers, which limits how cleanly it scales.
+CTM is also fiddly in practice: random triples $(r, s, t)$, two separate network evaluations on the target side, careful coordination of all the moving parts.
+The methods that come next chip away at this complexity from different angles.

 Shortcut models

-CTM’s training samples random triples $(r, s, t)$, which requires managing a flexible two-time input and coordinating two separate network evaluations for the composed target.
 Shortcut models [5] ask: what is the simplest possible way to enforce the semigroup property?

 The answer: condition the network on both the current noise level $t$ and the desired step size $d$.
 The network learns to predict where you will end up after a jump of size $d$ from $z_t$.
 The step size is an input, not a fixed constant.